captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I am re-quitting.
 ---
 ## SHARON:
-They have nicotine grum at the gas station.
+They have nicotine gum at the gas station.
 They didn't used to, but now it's become popular.
 ---
 ## ROBYN:
-The gum is no good, I get hooked on the grum.
+The gum is no good, I get hooked on the gum.
 I just need to quit cold turkey.
-Ever3rthing that I do, I just need to DO it, no half-
+Everything that I do, I just need to DO it, no half- measures.

-measures.
 Just jump.
 ---
 ## SHARON:
-(Impressed despite hers4) Like moving to Iowa?
+(Impressed despite herself) Like moving to Iowa?
 ---
 ## ROBYN:
 Like moving to Iowa.
 (A warmer beat between the women: a shared humor.)
 ---
 ## SHARON:
 Do you want some eggs?
 I was gonna make eggs.